fish-shell/fish-shell/doc_src/cmds/fish_prompt.rst

 Description
 -----------

-By defining the ``fish_prompt`` function, the user can choose a custom prompt.
 The ``fish_prompt`` function is executed when the prompt is to be shown, and the output is used as a prompt.

 The exit status of commands within ``fish_prompt`` will not modify the value of :ref:`$status <variables-status>` outside of the ``fish_prompt`` function.